 - Taking such action (including dismissal from the Stanford University School of Medicine MD program) as the CP3 deems appropriate under the facts and circumstances.

 - The CP3 generally will meet once quarterly.
 The chair may call additional meetings if necessary.

-- Except for the CP3 chair, the Advising Deans, the Assistant Dean of Medical Education, the Assistant Dean for Medical Student Affairs and the Associate Dean of Minority Advising and Programs, members of the committee will not discuss decisions or pending actions with students and should not be approached by students with inquiries.
+- Except for the CP3 chair, the Academic Advising Deans, the Assistant Dean of Medical Education, the Assistant Dean for Medical Student Affairs and the Associate Dean of Minority Advising and Programs, members of the committee will not discuss decisions or pending actions with students and should not be approached by students with inquiries.

 - The CP3 also considers student petitions on various matters, including for:

 - An extension of medical education beyond the number of years limitations outlined in Section 6.2, Standards for Performance ands Satisfactory Progress.